 Did the summit achieve anything, then?
 It certainly has not guaranteed a denuclearized Korean Peninsula but such an eventuality was never going to become reality overnight.
 The tangible results are evident, however; the two countries took a long step back from the brink of military confrontation.
 Both leaders return to their respective capitals with considerable cachet – Trump, because he pulled off what no previous U.S. president ever even attempted and Kim because he has been elevated from petty dictator to a leader who negotiated with the most powerful political figure in the world.

 Providing the North Korean dictator with such prestige was a small price to pay.
 If Kim had wanted to tell his people that he had met with the president of the United States, he could have done so at any time, even if such a meeting had never taken place; he could even have directed the creation of edited photographs and video to show on North Korean state television channels.
 Trump, therefore, has given Kim nothing beyond the offer of a vastly better future for himself and for his people.
-The most important question remaining is whether the dictator will be willing to abandon his precious nuclear weapons program in exchange for that future.We value your comments!
-Please weigh in on our comment section below.
+The most important question remaining is whether the dictator will be willing to abandon his precious nuclear weapons program in exchange for that future.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com